 When it comes to the cheapest cars to maintain, the Chevrolet Spark makes the top of our list.
 It has the overall lowest five-year cost of ownership and the purchase price is comparatively lower compared to others on this list.

 Boasting efficient fuel economy and 98 horsepower, the Chevrolet Spark also comes with a decent safety rating.
 Not only is it a cheap car to maintain, it is also reliable.
 These two qualities are important to take into consideration when you’re determining a vehicle’s potential loss of value.
-Read up on these maintenance tips that will extend the life of your car.

 - Price: $15,000